OlivierLD/raspberry-coffee/Project-Trunk/Servos-and-Co/README.md

                      --servo-freq:100 --servo-stop-pwm:603 --servo-forward-pwm:640 \
                      --servo-backward-pwm:560 --min-diff:10
 ```
-> Note the `--servo-forward-pwm:560 ` and `--servo-backward-pwm:640`, values are inverted, because of the hardware setting.
+> Note the `--servo-forward-pwm:560 ` and `--servo-backward-pwm:640`, values could be inverted, because of the hardware setting.
 >
-> ⚠️ Make sure you set those correctly !!
+> ⚠️ Do make sure you set those values correctly !!
+> This depends on the way the 2 potentiometers are set, the knob, and the feedback.
 ---